 We propose to extend at high energies the data basis for proton and neutron analyzing powers on CH2, CH and other targets.
 Such data are necessary for the experiments that require the measurement of the polarization of protons and neutrons in nuclear reactions.
-At Jefferson Lab (JLab), Virginia, with polarized electron beams of up to 6 GeV, the four nucleon form factors (electric and magnetic, for protons and neutrons, G{EP} and G{MP} , G{En} and G{Mn} , respectively) have been measured and produced unexpected and intriguing results, giving rise to a revision of nucleon models and to a large number of publications with more than 2000 citations.
+At Jefferson Lab (JLab), Virginia, with polarized electron beams of up to 6 GeV, the four nucleon form factors (electric and magnetic, for protons and neutrons, $G{Ep}$ and $G{Mp}$ , $G{En}$ and $G{Mn}$ , respectively) have been measured and produced unexpected and intriguing results, giving rise to a revision of nucleon models and to a large number of publications with more than 2000 citations.
 JLab has recently gone through an energy upgrade.
 The availability of polarized electron beams of energy up to 12 GeV will open the way for new measurements of hadron form factors that require the measurement of the polarization of the recoiling particle in elastic eN scattering with longitudinally polarized electrons.
 The optimization of hadron polarimetry and the extension of the analyzing power database is urgently needed, both for protons and for neutrons.
 This is possible only in Dubna, where polarized proton and neutron beams are available, by breakup of accelerated deuterons.
 Our team has large expertise and has successfully worked in the area, as shown by the recently published measurement of analyzing powers up to a proton (neutron) momentum of 3.75 (4.2) GeV/c.
-We propose to upgrade the drift chambers and the DAQ system and install the Zero Degree Calorimeter of the BM@N setup along the neutron line in 2021-2022.
-The present proposal requests 336 hours of polarized deuteron beam to measure analyzing powers for protons at 5.3, 6.5 and 7.5 GeV (168 hours), and for neutrons at 5 and 6 GeV/c (168 hours) in 2022-2023.
-Data analysis and publication of the results are expected in 2023.
-The budget of 42 k\$ covers the upgrade of the installation and visits.
+We upgraded the drift chambers and the DAQ system and install the Zero Degree Calorimeter of the BM@N setup along the neutron line in

+2023.
+The prolonged proposal requests the same 336 hours of polarized deuteron beam to measure analyzing powers for protons at 5.3, 6.5 and 7.5 GeV (168 hours), and for neutrons at 5 and 6 GeV/c (168 hours) in 2024-2025.
+Data analysis and publication of the results are expected in 2026.
+The budget of 390 k\$ covers the upgrade of the polarimeters and visits.